'Respect to Cristiano' - Townsend reveals why he copied Ronaldo's Siu celebration

 A point at Old Trafford means that Everton, under Rafa Benitez, have produced their best start to a season since the David Moyes era over a decade and a half ago, even with key injuries.

-Though the former Liverpool boss will caution his side, there will be hope that the Toffees can parlay another sturdy start into a European finish this season against much bigger rivals.
+Though the former Liverpool boss will caution his side, there will be hope that the Toffees can turn another strong start into a European finish this season against much bigger rivals.

 Benitez will hope that the majority of his squad comes through October's international break unscathed, with a clash against West Ham in a fortnight next on the agenda.